AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 # Domain Driven Design

-Domain Driven Design is a technique for building software with complex business domains.
+Domain Driven Design (DDD) is a technique for building software with complex business domains.
 The core idea is to put the projects focus on building a shared software model that both software developers, and domain experts can understand.
 The software model is should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance.